jeffvincent/talks/lifting-heavy-ass-weights/outline.md

 Now I want to turn to how we are connecting with our customers.

 Early on, my biggest fear with moving to the Heavy Ass Weight approach was that if we weren't actually speaking with as many customers, we would lose our connection with them, which we'd spent years to build.

-As you all know, connections are so valuable in the support context - instead of a customer giving you a hard time or threatening to quit your service, the connection or relationship means they are reaching out to give you the heads up there is an issue, or offering really useful and insightful feedback on a new feature.
+And connections are super important right?
+Connections are the difference between

+## Friendly Email

+a friendly, helpful heads-up type email, like "hey, this feature might not be working right at the moment?"

+and

+## Angry Email

+One of those angry, frustrated support emails.

+## How do we connect?

+Connections are what drive your customers to become evangelists for your product and your brand.

-We'd always been the cool guys, who you could call on the phone and we'd always pick up.
+In the past, we'd always been the cool guys, who you could call on the phone and we'd always pick up.
 Now we were looking to move away from that, and I was definitely scared.

+So I spent a lot of time looking into how we make connections.
+What I found was that while we had a few examples of epic connections we'd created through the light weight approach, for the most part that approach had a few big downsides.
+I want to talk about three really quick.

+The first is that in the light weight approach, most of the time the connection we create with our customers originates in the support inbox.

 ## the inbox is a terrible place to meet people.

-In the light weight approach, most of the time the connection we create with our customers originates in the support inbox.

 But the support context is a terrible place to meet people!
 The customer is stressed, the support person has a queue out the door - it's a recipe for